 Este conteúdo não está disponível no idioma selecionado.

-Delegation is one of the access control methods in IdM, along with self-service rules and role-based access control (RBAC).
-You can use delegation to assign permissions to one group of users to manage entries for another group of users.
+Delegation is one of the access control methods in Identity Management (IdM), along with self-service rules and role-based access control (RBAC).
+For general information about delegation rules, see Delegation rules.

 -